microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 Return to [http://loc.cake.example.com/](http://loc.cake.example.com/) and all systems should now be a go.

-### Merge with the Exisiting GitHub Project
+### Merge with the Existing GitHub Project

-[</> Code](https://github.com/stack-x/cake.example.com/commit/5206abb675ad8decf9664a543e2d3022c42a17f5) Run the following commands, be sure to replace YOUR-GITHUB-USERNAME with your github username.
+[</> Code](https://github.com/stack-x/cake.example.com/commit/5206abb675ad8decf9664a543e2d3022c42a17f5) Run the following commands, be sure to replace YOUR-GITHUB-USERNAME with your GitHub username.

 ```sh
 cd /var/www/cake.example.com